Channels of the Maldives: Geydhoshu Kandu

-The narrow and deep channel in between Fasdhoothere and Southern Maalhosmadulu Atoll.
+The narrow and deep channel in between Fasdhoothere and rest of Baa Atoll.

 Vaadhoo Kandu

 The channel between North Male' Atoll and South Male' Atoll.
+This channel is notorious for having extremely strong tides and is one of the deepest channels of Maldives.

 Alihuras Kandu

 The channel in between Vaavu Atoll and Meemu Atoll from the western set of atolls and Ari Atoll and Nilandhe Atoll.
 It is also known for the channel between Noonu Atoll, Lhaviyani Atoll and Kaafu Atoll from the western atolls of Maalhosmadulu Atoll (consisting of Raa Atoll and Baa Atoll) and between Fasdhoothere and Thoddoo Atoll and Northern Ari Atoll.

 Fulidhoo Kandu

 The channel to the south of South Male' Atoll and to the north of Vaavu Atoll.

 Ariadhoo Kandu

 The channel between Alif Atolls and Faafu Atoll.

 Vattaru-uthuru Kandu

 The channel between the tip of the Meemu Atoll Raiymandhoo 'Muli' and the reef of 'Fohtheufalhu'.

 Vattaru-dhekunu Kandu

 The channel between Meemu Atoll and Vattaru Falhu.

 Fushi Kandu

 The channel between Faafu Atoll and Dhaalu Atoll.